 The Fire Island Hosta quilt is an exquisite piece of artwork done by Lancaster's fine quilters.
 This king quilt features a scalloped border and 474 yards of hand-quilting.
 Many hours of detailed work by skilled hands produced this quilt.
 The quilt is initialed and dated.
 On a king bed this quilt will allow 17 inches of drop per side.

-Amish Handmade Quilt Trivia
+Amish Homemade Quilt Trivia